Data Center Risk Management: A Comprehensive and Effective Plan

 Companies with data centers need to prepare for multiple natural and unnatural risks while maintaining compliance.

-Who needs data center risk management?
+What is data center risk management?

-That is pretty much a redundant question.
 Since data centers in their bare form are physical facilities that house business-critical data and applications, the risks they face are immense, regardless of whether they’re built and run within the enterprise, managed by an MSP, or hosted off-site by a cloud service provider.

 For organizations that need to comply with legal, contractual, or regulatory requirements, periodic data center risk assessments and disaster testing are inevitable.
 Not having a risk management plan in place can lead to the whole data center going down because of a single point of failure anywhere in the architecture, leading to significant disruptions to operations and consequent losses in revenue.